Tiburones de La Guaira

-The Tiburones de La Guaira (La Guaira Sharks) are a baseball team in the Venezuelan Professional Baseball League (LVBP).
+Tiburones de La Guaira (La Guaira Sharks) are a baseball team in the Venezuelan Professional Baseball League (LVBP).
 Though they nominally represent La Guaira (playing at the Estadio Jorge Luis García Carneiro), they also play home games at the Estadio Universitario in nearby Caracas.
 Tiburones have won eight national championships since their founding in 1962, most recently in 2024.

 History

 In 1962 the Licoreros de Pampero team, which was founded in 1955, was sold for the symbolic price of one Bolívar by his owner Alejandro Hernández to José Antonio Casanova, who was considered the greatest Venezuelan manager at the time.
 The new team changed its name to Tiburones de la Guaira.

 Casanova, who was also the first manager of the team, did not have enough financial resources to go through an entire season.
 He then talked to his friend, Dr. Jesús Morales Valarino, who suggested an alliance with an important group of personalities and traders such as Manuel Malpica, Jose Antonio Diaz, Mario Gomez y Pablo Diaz.
 In that moment Tiburones de la Guaira was born, taking the field for first time ever in the 1962–1963 season.
 It was Morales' idea to take the team to the city of La Guaira, in order to take advantage of a city with no team yet numerous baseball fans.

 In their first season, the Tiburones finished with a 23–19 record, missing the finals disputed between the Leones del Caracas and Industriales de Valencia.
 The team struggled in 1963–1964, ending third with a 23–27 record, being locked out of contention.
 La Guaira club would have to wait until its third season to win the first league championship, in a five-game confrontation against the Leones.

 La Guaira was managed by Casanova until that year, and had remarkable players such as MLB Hall of Famers Luis Aparicio and Rollie Fingers, and Ángel Bravo, José Herrera and Elio Chacón as top Venezuelan figures.
 Casanova's contract expired in 1965 and the board of directors decided to finish the work relationship buying all his stock.
 Then Pedro Padrón Panza, who was among the original founders, bought all the stock to become the single owner.